Explanation of Course Numbers

 Formulation of political communications strategies.
 Elements necessary to create, introduce, and maintain an effective political profile in issue advocacy campaigns, candidate elections, and legislative advocacy campaigns.
 Application of principles of research, advertising, and marketing to the political landscape.

-Use of microtargeting and database-layering technology to identify potential advocates.
-Motivational techniques to mobilize volunteers for political campaigns, lobbying efforts, and community advocacy.
-Techniques used by grassroots organizers to help corporations, unions, civic and nonprofit organizations, and special interest groups achieve strategic goals.
+Techniques, including microtargeting, to mobilize volunteers for political campaigns, lobbying efforts, and community advocacy and to help corporations, unions, civic and nonprofit organizations, and special interest groups achieve strategic goals.

 Organizational choices facing campaign management teams in Latin America as they attempt to combine the resources and activities of a modern campaign into a winning effort.

-The strategies, techniques, design and impact of paid political communications directed toward target audiences in Latin America, focusing upon the role of political advertising in a campaign, including radio, direct mail, print and internet, but with specific emphasis on television commercials.
+Role of political advertising in a campaign, including radio, direct mail, print and television, but with specific emphasis on social media.

 PMGT 6512.
 Media and Politics.
 3 Credits.

 The role of the media in the politics of Latin America.
 Who the media are, how they make their decisions, and how they influence outcomes in campaigns and other political situations.

 Capstone seminar that develops and integrates knowledge of political strategies, tactics, governance, and situational considerations, and applies that knowledge to advanced political problems.